 For corporations claiming the credit on the accrual basis, the exchange rate for translating foreign taxes into U.S. dollars will generally be an average exchange rate for the tax year to which the taxes relate.
 However, the exchange rate on the date of payment must be used if the foreign taxes (a) are paid more than 2 years after the close of the tax year to which they relate or (b) are paid in a tax year prior to which they relate.
+In addition, for tax years beginning after December 31, 2004, taxpayers may elect to use the exchange rate on the date of payment.
 See section 986(a).